nats-io/nats-site/content/blog/new-per-subject-discard-policy.md

 - Discard `old` means that the stream will discard the oldest message in the stream in order to accept the new message being published while keeping the stream at the limit.

 This is probably the most common use-case: you want the stream to be a rolling window of data and yet control the size of the stream, new publications silently push out the oldest message in the stream.
-It is the only kind of discard policy that append only log streaming system with log compaction systems support (as they are meant to always accept new messages or block until they can).
+It is the only kind of discard policy that append only log streaming system with log compaction systems support, as they are meant to always accept new messages or block until they can.

- - Discard `new` means that the JS publish operation will immediately return a "maximum messages exceeded" error if the message would take the stream over its max messages limit.
+ - Discard `new` means that the JetStream publish operation will immediately return a "maximum messages exceeded" error if the message would take the stream over its max messages limit.

 ### Per subject limits

-So far so good on the basic limits, now this where it gets interesting (and relevant to message deduplication): JetStream also allows you to place a stream limit on the _exact_ maximum number of messages per subject that can be stored in the stream at any given time.
+So far so good on the basic limits, but now this is where it gets interesting and relevant to message deduplication: JetStream also allows you to place a stream limit on the _exact_ maximum number of messages per subject that can be stored in the stream at any given time.

 ## How do you use it?

-The exact per subject limit enforcement when combined with the new ability to choose which discard policy you want to have applied to the per subject limit means you can have a limit of 'exactly 1' messages per subject, and know right away if your publication you break that limit.
-This enables many kind of distributed logic coordination use cases, including the ability to have the streaming equivalent of using an `insert` (vs an `update` or an `upsert`) on a table with a unique id constraint in SQL.
+The exact per subject limit enforcement when combined with the new ability to choose which discard policy you want to have applied to the per subject limit means you can have a limit of 'exactly 1' messages per subject, and know right away if your publication breaks that limit.
+This enables many kinds of distributed logic coordination use cases, including the ability to have the streaming equivalent of using an `insert` (vs an `update` or an `upsert`) on a table with a unique id constraint in SQL.

 ### Using Publish as an 'Upsert'
 When the stream's discard policy is `old`, and you also have a per subject limit of 1 (for example) then it means a new message being published on subject 'x' will always cause the automatic deletion of the message (if any) already stored in the stream with that subject.